KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialStringInterning.md

 Let's start from describing two most common cases where string interning helps us a lot.

 Strings are much more informative for humans than numbers.
 It is easy to understand what we're dealing with when we're seeing `unitType = "Knight"`, but it is much harder if we're seeing `unitType = 42`.
-Therefore strings are the best variant when we need to refer to a well-known object like config entry.
+Therefore string is the best variant when we need to refer to a well-known object like config entry.
 But it also means that such string will be copied lots of times!
 What if every unit has `std::string unitType` and there is 100 units?
-We would waste `99 * X` bytes where `X` is average config entry id length.
+We would waste `99 * X` bytes where `X` is the average config entry id length.
 And what if there is more units?
 Not looking good, eh?

 Checking string equality is much less appealing than checking number equality -- it's `O(string length)` instead